I'm a parent with a child that previously qualified for free or reduced lunch. What happens now under the Community Eligibility Provision (CEP)?

 - The CEP program designation does not transfer with the student.

-- The family must apply using the traditional free/reduced lunch application at the new school if the school is not part of CEP.
+- The family must apply using the traditional free/reduced price lunch application at the new school if the school is not part of CEP.

 Why does the department need parents to fill out the Family Household Survey form?

-Why did the DOE piloting this program?
+Why did the DOE pilot this program?

 CEP, under the US Department of Agriculture, has been successfully implemented in a number of school districts around the country.
-The HIDOE analyzed the data to determine whether the program makes sense in Hawaii before expanding the program.
+The HIDOE analyzed the data to determine whether the program made sense in Hawaii before expanding the program.

 Why would this program not expand further or be extended?